 The first bar (the negative one) is problematic.
-It might be useful to annotate it so that the reader can understand why there is a loss there.
+It might be useful to annotate it so that the reader can understand why a loss appears to be there.
 There are several drawing tools but we will only pick one as a sample because they all work identically.
 Nothing special has to be selected.
 So just get started.